syncfusion-content/maui-docs/MAUI/ProgressBar/Animation.md

 The `AnimationEasing` property allows you specify the transfer function that controls animation speed when they run.

-The following code sample demonstrates the `CubicInOut` easing function of the linear progress bar.
+The following code sample demonstrates the `CubicInOut` easing function of the linear and circular progress bar.

 {% tabs %}